DUNE/computing-training-202112/_episodes/10-code-makeover-day2.md

 </div>
 </div>

 **Check for NaN and Inf.**  While your program will still function if an intermediate result is `NaN` or `Inf` (and it may even produce valid output, especially if the `NaN` or `Inf` is irrelevant), processing `NaN`s and `Inf`s is slower than processing valid numbers.
-Letting a `NaN` or an `Inf` propagate through your calculations is almost never the right thing to do - check functions for domain validity (square roots of negative numbers, logarithms of zero or negative numbers, divide by zero), etc. when you execute them and decide at that point what to do.
+Letting a `NaN` or an `Inf` propagate through your calculations is almost never the right thing to do - check functions for domain validity (square roots of negative numbers, logarithms of zero or negative numbers, divide by zero, etc.) when you execute them and decide at that point what to do.
 If you have a lengthy computation and the end result is `NaN`, it is often ambiguous at what stage the computation failed.

 **Minimize cloning TH1’s.**  It is really slow.